 Setting up lighting for your art studio has to be one of the most frustrating aspects of being an artist.
 I only recently got my studio lighting to a point where I am generally satisfied.
 Before that it was either too dim, bright, cool, warm or glary.

 It has been no easy task getting to this point.
-Hopefully this post will save you some frustration in setting up your art studio lighting.
+Hopefully, this post will save you some frustration in setting up your art studio lighting.
 I am not going to dive deep into the technical side of things, as I want to keep this as simple and actionable as possible.
+I cover:

 Why It Is So Important To Get Your Art Studio Lighting Right